dhis2/dhis2-docs/src/user/importexport-app.md

 #### Run the import

-Once the data element and category option combos have been selected, The Preview is enabled.
+Once the data element and category option combos have been selected, the Preview button is enabled.
 After reviewing the data you want to import, you can do a dry run first, or proceed with the actual import.

 ![](resources/images/import_export/ee_data_preview.png)